 The Insulin Concentration Study

 Published on Dec.
-21, 2017, this study looked at older insulin brands, R and NPH (made by Lilly and Novo as the predecessors on the market before analogue insulins debuted in the later '90s).
+21, 2017, looked at older insulin brands, R and NPH (made by Lilly and Novo as the predecessors on the market before analogue insulins debuted in the later '90s).

 Those behind it are: Dr. Alan Carter, of the non-profit MRIGlobal research group and a pharmacy professor at Univ. of Missouri-Kansas City; and Dr. Lutz Heinemann, a San Diego-based expert on insulin and emerging biosimilars.

 They randomly picked up 18 vials of insulin and stored them in a research lab at the appropriate temperatures, before discovering that the concentrations weren't adequate.
 Insulin vials and cartridges are required by the FDA to contain 95 U/ml of insulin when they're sent out by the manufacturer.
 Regulators also require proper handling and temperatures in order to maintain the quality.